Arizona reports 3 more cases of coronavirus for total of 9

 One case was listed as travel-related.

-Presumptive positive cases have been tested positive by an Arizona lab and are subject to confirmation by the federal Centers for Disease Control and Prevention.
+Presumptive positive cases have been tested positive by an Arizona lab and pending confirmation by the federal Centers for Disease Control and Prevention.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.